To return from any entry to the top of this page, click any date on the left

 The first proper question came from Councillor Joe Ferreira (Labour, Erith) who wanted to know if Councillor Craske thought that the Northumberland Heath riot might have been prevented if he had not cut the £225,000 expenditure on CCTV surveillance.
 Councillor Craske said “the question does not make sense to me” because only last week the Borough Commander reported to the People Scrutiny meeting that the disturbance was first noticed in Bexleyheath on the CCTV.

 This would have been a nice answer if it was truthful but as you might expect it was not.
 The Police Commander’s only reference to a camera was his own “mobile camera used as a deterrent after school”, and not the abandoned Council system.
 The early signs of a ‘riot’ were picked up via social media messages which were monitored by teachers.
-(I checked the recording again to make sure.)
+(I listened to the recording of the Police Commander again to make sure.)

 Councillor Craske got away with another of his trademark deceptions and Councillor Ferreira never did get an answer to his question.